farling42/token-action-hud-cyphersystem/README.md

 # Introduction

-A plug-in module for the  Core module [Token Action HUD](https://foundryvtt.com/packages/token-action-hud-core) which adds support for the [Cypher System](https://foundryvtt.com/packages/cyphersystem).
+A plug-in module for the module [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core) which adds support for the [Cypher System](https://foundryvtt.com/packages/cyphersystem).

 ## Installation